 LingQ combines authentic language content and comprehensible input to deliver high-quality language learning material, but what does that actually mean on a practical level?

 Let’s take a look at LingQ’s main features:

 Authentic Native Text and Audio Materials

 The crux of LingQ is its authentic language learning material.
 These materials come mainly in the form of written texts with accompanying audio and are entirely in whichever language you’re trying to learn, without any side-by-side English translations.

-In fact, all the readings are written by native speakers (or highly proficient learners), whether by individuals or news organizations, blogs or other agencies.
+In fact, all the readings are written by native speakers.
 This forms the basis of LingQ’s digital immersion: You can access a huge library of native language content, most with recorded audio in your target language to go along with it.